klaytn/klaytn-docs/docs/references/json-rpc/debug/tracing.md

 - `disableStack`: `BOOL`.
 Setting this to true will disable stack capture (default = false).
 - `timeout`: `STRING`.
 Overrides the default timeout of 5 seconds for JavaScript-based tracing calls.
 Valid values are described [here](https://golang.org/pkg/time/#ParseDuration).
 - `tracer`: `STRING`.
 Setting this will enable JavaScript-based transaction tracing, described in the [next section](#javascript-based-tracing).
 If set, the previous four arguments will be ignored.
 The predefined tracers can also be used as the following table.
+- `reexec`: `INT`.
+Overrides the default reexec value (default = 128).
+Reexec value is the maximum number of blocks to reprocess trying to obtain the desired state.

 Tracer Name | Description
 -- | --